Rochester Township, Cedar County, Iowa: History

+The town of Rochester used to be the county seat of Cedar County.
+The county seat was moved to the geographical center of Cedar County, which became Tipton.
+The reason they moved it to Tipton, is because they were afraid of losing important documents in the flood.

 Geography

 Rochester Township covers an area of 27.03 sqmi and contains no incorporated settlements.
 The unincorporated community of Rochester, a census-designated place, is located along the Cedar River north of the center of the township.
 According to the USGS, the township contains two cemeteries: Healey and Hebron.